gfrancis-ALElab/tools/README.md

 # tools
-Various tools for machine learning and image processing
+Image processing & and misc tools for processing remotely sensed data for machine learning applications.